 Monica lives in North Central Massachusetts and has been an avid outdoor sports enthusiast for most of her life.
 After years of competitive mountain bike racing, she is now focusing on slowing down and appreciating the natural beauty that New England is known for.
 However, taking a closer look has been difficult.
 In her very rural and quiet town, the litter was clearly a problem.
 As a Telecommunications Senior Technical Support Engineer, problem-solving is her daily pursuit, so she turned her energy to solving the litter problem in her town of Ashby and founded Keep Ashby Beautiful.
 Monica is also a mother of two young daughters, a wife, and an artist.
 Her inspiration for taking action is her family and a deep concern for the environment.

-Sam Squailia is an at-large City Councilor and a community advocate in Fitchburg, where she grew up and lives with her spouse and daughter.
+Sam Squailia is the Mayor of Fitchburg.
+She served formerly as an at-large City Councilor in Fitchburg, where she grew up and lives with her spouse and daughter.
 She serves as Chairperson of Keep Fitchburg Beautiful, organizes Fitchburg City Wide Yard Sales, neighborhood and park cleanups, and leads environmental and recreational trails initiatives with the Fitchburg Greenway Committee.
-Sam was appointed by former Governor Baker to the Massachusetts Bicycle and Pedestrian Advisory Board, is serving as an elected Vice-President of the Massachusetts Municipal Councilors Association, is President of the 501c3 Fitchburg Friends of DOGS, Inc., and is a board member of the Fitchburg Abolitionist Park Friends Board.

-Professionally, Sam is an Architectural Building Engineer & Project Manager with a LEED AP in Building Design and Construction.
-For the past 24 years, she has worked on commercial, industrial, and residential building design and construction projects.
+Professionally, Sam is an Architectural Building Engineer and Project Manager with a LEED AP in Building Design and Construction.
 Sam is an active proponent of water conservation, sustainability, litter cleanup, and corporate environmental responsibility and she believes that we should all work toward leaving our world better than how we found it.

 Join Our Board!